 What are the causes of dry eye?

-Dry eye can be a temporary or chronic condition:
+Dry eye causes can be a temporary or chronic condition:

-- Skin disease on or around the eyelids can result in dry eye.
+- Skin disease on or around the eyelids can cause dry eye.

 - Diseases of the glands in the eyelids, such as meibomian gland dysfunction, can cause dry eye.